fiveace-Merill/luxdev-prep-course/postgres/readme.md

 # Student Course Management System

-This PostgreSQL based project for an EdTech Company models a basic student enrollment system.
-It enables tracking of students, instructors, courses and student enrollments.
-The database schema is quite intuitive with four tables to capture the said entities.
+This PostgreSQL-based project for an EdTech Company models a basic student enrollment system.
+It enables tracking of students, instructors, courses, and student enrollments.
+The database schema is quite intuitive, with four tables to capture the said entities.

 ### Entity Relationship Diagram
-The ER-Diagram below visualizes the relationships between the tables.
+The ER diagram below visualizes the relationships between the tables.

 ### How to run
 1. Ensure PostgreSQL is installed.
 2. Clone the repository
 3. Open your SQL client: psql, DBeaver
-4. Create a database connection to course_management database.
+4. Create a database connection to the course_management database.
-5. Execute the sql scripts in the following order:
+5. Execute the SQL scripts in the following order:

     - data_insertions
     - table_creations